IPsec for VMware Tanzu

 |Peer Authentication Method||Public/Private Key|

-IPsec Add-on for PCF has the following limitations:
+IPsec for VMware Tanzu has the following limitations:

-Pivotal recommends configuring IPsec to use a self-signed certificate to sign instance certs.
-Using a certificate signed by a public or third-party CA is not recommended.
+VMware recommends configuring IPsec for VMware Tanzu to use a self-signed certificate to sign instance certificates.
+VMware does not recommend using a certificate signed by a public or third-party CA.